 The adductor muscles of the inner thigh are an important muscle group for us runners to strengthen.
 Frequently this is an area of particular weakness and tightness, and unfortunately sometimes injury.

-A few months ago I uploaded a video showing my favourite adductor mobility drill.
-However today I want to focus on building strength in your adductor muscles, helping you build a stronger inner thigh and groin.
+A few months ago I uploaded a video showing my favourite adductor mobility drill (linked above).
+Today, I want to focus on building strength in your adductor muscles, helping you build a stronger inner thigh and groin.

 Adductor Strength Exercises: What You Need